jadhavmrinalini98/webapp/README.md

 "401 Unauthorized - Although the HTTP standard specifies "unauthorized", semantically this response means "unauthenticated".
 That is, the client must authenticate itself to get the requested response."

-"204 No Content - The HTTP 204 No Content success status response code indicates that a request has succeeded, but that the client doesn't need to navigate away from its current page."
+"204 No Content - The HTTP 204 No Content success status response code indicates that a request has succeeded, but that the client doesn't need to navigate away from its current page"

 "403 Forbidden "-The request contained valid data and was understood by the server, but the server is refusing action.
 This may be due to the user not having the necessary permissions for a resource or needing an account of some sort, or attempting a prohibited action (e.g. creating a duplicate record where only one is allowed).